Smartproxy/Smartproxy/php/README.md

 ### Disclaimer

-The provided example code is only to show basic authentication through proxy while sending requests with PHP.
-If you want to continue develompent with this tool we highly recommend reading their [documentation](https://www.php.net/manual/en/).
+The provided example code is only to show basic authentication through a proxy while sending requests with PHP.
+If you want to continue development with this tool we highly recommend reading their [documentation](https://www.php.net/manual/en/).

 ### Prerequisites